dgryski/go-perfbook/performance.md

 * mmap'ing data files
 * speedy de-serialization

+## cgo
+* Performance characteristics of cgo calls
+* Tricks to reduce the costs
+* Passing pointers between Go and C

 ## Assembly
 * Stuff about writing assembly code for Go
 * brief into to syntax